 In searching for substitutes, I came up empty.
-I found plenty of sites which suggested substitutes for vinegar in general, but it didn’t cover the issue at hand: Mocking the TASTE of Malt Vinegar.
+I found plenty of sites which suggested substitutes for vinegar in general, but it didn’t cover the issue at hand: Replicating the TASTE of Malt Vinegar.
 I’m not using the vinegar to keep something from becoming discolored or anything like that.
 I need something that tastes just like (or as close as possible), to the beloved gluteny Malt Vinegar.

 So, dear readers, any suggestions?
 What have you tried that didn’t work at all?
 What has come close?
 Do you use an actual solo product or do you make a blend from an assortment?